Hours and Services of Reinstein Woods

 Great Lakes Educator Program

 Reinstein Woods invites educators to participate in a new professional development program designed to help teachers connect students to the Great Lakes through field-tested curricula, hands-on activities, and rewarding stewardship projects.
 The "Great Lakes Institutes" are 6-hour workshops that will introduce teachers to their school's watershed and provide teachers with standards-based curricula to use in their classroom.
-The workshops will be held in Erie, Niagara, and Monroe counties.
+Your school district or organization can request a workshops to be held at your site in Erie, Niagara, or Monroe counties.

 You can sign up to receive an e-mail about the upcoming season's public programs and notices about special events at Reinstein Woods.
 To receive updates Subscribe to GovDelivery, enter the requested information and check the box next to "Reinstein Woods EEC" on the topics page.

 Service project opportunities are available for schools, scouts, other organizations, and individuals.
 Projects support the goals and objectives of the Unit Management Plan, and have included invasive plant species removal and construction of deer exclosures to promote forest regeneration.
-Service projects at Reinstein Woods have been supported by funding from Friends of Reinstein Nature Preserve and the Community Foundation for Greater Buffalo.
 For more information about service projects, contact Reinstein Woods at 716-683-5959.

 DEC is always looking for volunteers to help with leading tours and other activities such as trail maintenance and public outreach.
 It is a great way to meet new people while helping to protect and promote the Reinstein Woods.
 For more information, see the Volunteer Program.

-Reinstein Woods offers offer ten- to twelve-week naturalist training internships to persons seeking professional experience in environmental education.
+Reinstein Woods offers paid naturalist training internships to persons seeking professional experience in environmental education.
 For more information and an application, visit the Naturalist Intern Program web page.
 Educational credit for internships can be arranged with colleges that offer such credit.